Top 45+ Flutter Interview Questions And Answers

 • Developers can create branded and distinctive user experiences that meet application requirements by modifying ThemeData.

-23. How does an InheritedWidget function in Flutter?
+23. What is the function of an InheritedWidget in Flutter?

 Ans: